You are here

 • Optimised life cycle cost and value

-Level(s) is a voluntary instrument which, after a two-year test phase, was published in its final version in October 2020 and can thus be rolled out.
+These are tracked through 16 indicators.
+Level(s) is a voluntary instrument.
+After a two-year test phase, it was published in its final version in October 2020 and can thus be rolled out.

 Further information: